-If you’d said to me, 20 years ago, that I would end up earning my living as a translator, I’d have thought you were mad.
+If you’d told me, 20 years ago, that I would end up earning my living as a translator, I’d have thought you were mad.
 Languages were not my thing.
 After five years of high school French, I hated it so much I seriously considered burning my notebooks once I could finally give it up at 16.
 With German I fared a bit better, but I was no linguist.

 So, how did I get here?
 Earning my living as a Spanish-to-English translator.
 Living in Spain, married to a Spaniard and with two bilingual children.
 Where do languages come in to my journey and how?
 What about qualifications?
 Why did I make the choices I did?

 Obviously if you’re going to work as a translator you’ll need to speak at least two languages.
 But not everybody approaches this the same way.
 Many translators studied languages at university.
 They enjoyed working with languages and went on to study translation as a continuation of that.

 If you’re a language graduate wondering where to go next and thinking about translation, check out Gwen’s blog: Language Degree to Full-Time Professional Translator, How?

 As Gwen explained in her blog, it’s not always best to go straight from a modern languages degree into a translation qualification.
 Many translators do take this route, doing an MA in Translation straight after their language degree.
 This seems like a natural progression.
 But it can be a good idea to get some translation experience first in some form.

 Some take a different path.
 They live and work abroad after their language degree.
 Sometimes they get involved in translation that way, or work as an in-house translator.
 They may study translation in some form, or get work experience in the foreign language.

 What about if you aren’t a language graduate?